Game | Players | Level | Description |

 Rummy Games

 Rummy games follow a set procedure.
-In your turn, you draw a card, match up the cards in your hand, and then you discard a card.
+You draw a card, match up the cards in your hand, and then you discard.
 The goal is to mold your hand into matched sets of cards called melds.

-In some rummy games, the objective is merely to match all one's cards to go out, or rummy.
+In some rummy games, the objective is merely to match all one's cards to go out.
 Gin is the most famous example of this sort of rummy.

-In other rummies, one plays melds to the table.
-The goal shifts to scoring the most points by laying down the most valuable or highest scoring melds.
+In other rummies, you play melds to the table.
+The goal is to score the most points by laying down the highest scoring melds.

-Another of our rummies is a traditional scoring rummy -- but with one big twist.
-In Robber Rummy you try to steal melds other contestants have played to the table.
-Robber Rummy can get pretty boisterous as ownership of melds can switch many times in a hand.
+Our first game is a scoring rummy -- but with one big twist.
+In Robber Rummy you can steal melds other contestants have played to the table.
+This can get pretty boisterous as ownership of melds can switch many times in a hand!

 Our third freshly-minted rummy offers a new use for your cribbage board.
-Doesn't it bug you to have a nice cribbage board, and find that almost no card games employ it beyond Cribbage?
+Doesn't it seem odd to own a cribbage board and find that almost no card games employ it beyond Cribbage?

-Cribbage, of course, is most venerable among card games, having been played with very few rule changes since its invention by Sir John Suckling in the early 1600s.
-(Sir John had a bad habit of using marked cards during his Cribbage games, which is said to have netted him some £20,000.
-Unfortunately he wasn't able to maintain his success, and he committed suicide out of fear of poverty at the young age of 32.)
+(Cribbage, of course, is most venerable among card games, having been played with few rule changes since its invention by Sir John Suckling in the early 1600s.
+Sir John was known to use marked cards during his Cribbage games, by which he netted some £20,000.
+Unfortunately he wasn't able to sustain his success and committed suicide out at the young age of 32.)

 My new game called Crib Rummy puts your cribbage board to exciting new use.
-Mapping a scoring rummy onto the Cribbage board transforms the game from a standard rummy into an exciting race.
+Scoring via a Cribbage board transforms the game into an exciting race.
 At any time, you can see where you stand relative to the competition and adjust your game accordingly.

-(You might also try Farkle Crib, which transforms the popular dice game Farkle into a cribbage board race.)
+(You might also try my Farkle Crib, which transforms the popular dice game Farkle into a cribbage race.)

 Here's a discussion of all different kinds of rummy games that compares their unique characteristics.